sab-bee/core-concepts/Javascript/callback/readme.md

 getWeather();
 ```

-can be fixed by calling the `printWeather` function inside the async api call but the problem is we dont want to clutter the `getWeather` function with any kind of fixed operation like `printWeather`. thats where the callback comes into place
+so, how can we get weather data then? we can put `printWeather` function inside the async `getWeather` function, it will work.
+But we don't want to clutter the `getWeather` function with any kind of fixed operation like `printWeather`. that's where the callback comes into place.

-## callback
+## fix with callback

 ```js
 function getWeather(callback) {